Discretionary Learner Support and Childcare Fund 2020-21

 The level of support will depend on your circumstances.
 We may be able to help you with:

-- visits, external registration fees or travel to placements (where essential for the course)
+- educational visits and placements (where essential for the course)

 - childcare fees

 - in exceptional cases, travel to the venue of your course

 We may be able to help with childcare costs (learners over 20 years of age).
 Any childcare must be with an Ofsted registered provider such as a registered childminder, creche, nursery or preschool.
 Payment is made directly to the childcare provider.
 We also have an on-site Preschool, open during the daytime and rated ‘Good’ by Ofsted.
 Visits are welcome during opening hours.
 Please refer to the Government website for information about claiming free childcare.
 All parents can claim 15 hours per week, and eligible working parents of 3 and 4 year olds will be able to claim up to 30 hours per week.
 For more details on free childcare available in Thurrock, use this link to visit Thurrock Council's website: https://www.thurrock.gov.uk/childcare

 Subject to eligibility rules set out in the Education Skills Funding Agency's guidance, you can apply to either fund only if your household income is: